 Users and groups can be assigned the following roles

-: Project and folder admins are like site admins, except their powers are granted only within a given project or folder.
+: Project and folder administrators are like site administrators, except their powers are granted only within a given project or folder.
 Within that scope, like site admins, project/folder admins can configure security settings, assign users to project groups, add new users to the server by adding them to a project group, create and delete subfolders, add web parts, and manage other project and study resources.Editor

 : The editor role lets the user add new information and in most cases modify existing information.
 For example, an editor can add and modify wiki pages, post new messages to a message board and edit existing messages, post new issues to an issue tracker and edit existing issues, create and manage sample sets, view and manage MS2 runs, and so on.Author

 : The author role lets you create new data and in some cases edit or delete your own data, but an author may only read and not modify the work of others.
 For example, a user assigned the author role can edit or delete their own message board posts, but not anyone else's posts.
 With assay or study data, an author has an expanded role and can modify & delete the data they have added themselves.Reader